 Hospitality Management Minor (20 credits)

-A minimum of 400 hours of professional work experience related to the hospitality field must be completed prior to the student's senior year and is a requirement for the minor.
+A minimum of 400 hours of professional work experience related to the hospitality field is required for the major and must be completed prior to the student's senior year.

 8 business credits: